Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Characterizing Signal and Leading Backgrounds

-For our analysis, we focus on a model in which the scalar lepton $\tilde \ell$ is the partner of the left-handed muon, with $m_{\tilde \ell} = 110~\gev$ and $m_{\tilde \ell}-m_X=30~\gev$ ($\ell = \mu$).
-We assume $X$ is a stable SM-singlet Majorana fermion.
-This scenario is thus realized in the MSSM, where $\tilde \ell$ is a left-handed smuon, $X$ is a bino-like lightest supersymmetric particle (LSP), and other SUSY particles are relatively heavy.
-However, this scenario can also be realized in a variety of other phenomenologically well-motivated BSM models.
-The event topology we are interested in is $pp \rightarrow \bar \ell \ell +\met + {\rm jets}$.
-This topology can be produced by signal events in which proton collisions result in $\tilde \ell^* \tilde \ell$ pair production, with each new scalar decaying via $\tilde \ell \rightarrow \ell X$, with one or more jets produced from the initial partons.
-This region is still allowed by analyses of $139~\fb^{-1}$ of ATLAS data~\cite{ATLAS:2022hbt,ATLAS:2019lng}, which did not utilize machine learning techniques.
-Indeed, for a mass splitting of $30 \gev$, the tightest constraint is still from LEP~\cite{LEP}, which rules out the region of parameter space with $m_{\tilde \ell} \lesssim 97 \gev$ for right-handed smuons.\footnote{LEP searches did not attempt to constrain left-handed smuons due to the relatively heavy masses expected in concrete realizations of the MSSM.
-Since LEP had sufficient luminosity for the right-handed smuon searches to be kinematically limited by the center-of-mass energy of the beamline, the constraints on left-handed smuon masses are expected to be similar due to the larger cross sections relative to right-handed smuon production.}
+This region of parameter space is still allowed by analyses of $139~\fb^{-1}$ of ATLAS data~\cite{ATLAS:2022hbt,ATLAS:2019lng}, which did not utilize machine learning techniques.
+Indeed, for a mass splitting of $30 \gev$, the tightest constraint is still from LEP~\cite{LEP}, which rules out the region of parameter space with $M_{\tilde \ell} \lesssim 97 \gev$ for right-handed smuons.\footnote{LEP searches did not attempt to constrain left-handed smuons due to the relatively heavy masses expected in concrete realizations of the MSSM.
+Since LEP had sufficient luminosity for the right-handed smuon searches to be kinematically limited by the center-of-mass energy of the beamline, the constraints on left-handed smuon masses are expected to be similar due to the larger cross sections relative to right-handed smuon production.} A scenario with similar phenomenology is explored in Ref.~\cite{Ashanujjaman:2023tlj}.

 The leading SM backgrounds to this signal arise from processes in which the charged leptons are produced from the decay of on-shell weak gauge bosons, with missing energy arising either from neutrinos or jet mismeasurement.
 The main such processes are \begin{itemize} \item{$pp \rightarrow Zj$, with $Z \rightarrow \bar \tau \tau, \bar \ell \ell$.
 If $Z$ decays to $\bar \tau \tau$, then the $\tau$s decay to $\ell$, $\bar \ell$ and neutrinos, while if $Z$ decays to $\bar \ell \ell$, then MET arises from mismeasurement of the jet energy; } \item{$pp \rightarrow \bar t t$, with $t \rightarrow bW$, and the $W$s decaying to $\ell$, $\bar \ell$ and neutrinos;} \item{$pp \rightarrow ZZ, W^+ W^-$, with the massive gauge boson decays producing $\ell$, $\bar \ell$ and neutrinos;} \item{$pp \rightarrow \bar \tau \tau j$, with the $\tau$s decaying to $\ell$, $\bar \ell$ and neutrinos;} \item{$pp \rightarrow WZ$, with the massive gauge boson decays producing a neutrino and three charged leptons, with one charged lepton missed.} \end{itemize} Of these background processes, the rate for $pp \rightarrow Zj$ dominates by roughly two orders of magnitude over the nearest competitor.
 But the rates for all of these processes are much larger than for $pp \rightarrow \tilde \ell^* \tilde \ell$.
 Thus, to obtain significant improvements in sensitivity and signal-to-background ratio, it is necessary to strongly reject the dominant background, while still retaining strong rejection of the subleading backgrounds.